jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 variable "vsphere_datacenter" {
   type        = string
-  description = "The name of the target vSphere datacenter. (e.g. 'sfo-w01-dc01')" }
+  description = "The name of the target vSphere datacenter. ('Lab Datacenter')" }

 variable "vsphere_cluster" {
   type        = string
-  description = "The name of the target vSphere cluster. (e.g. 'sfo-w01-cl01')" }
+  description = "The name of the target vSphere cluster. ('cluster-01')" }

 variable "vsphere_datastore" {
   type        = string
-  description = "The name of the target vSphere datastore. (e.g. 'sfo-w01-cl01-vsan01')" }
+  description = "The name of the target vSphere datastore. ('datastore-01')" }

 variable "vsphere_network" {
   type        = string
-  description = "The name of the target vSphere network segment. (e.g. 'sfo-w01-dhcp')" }
+  description = "The name of the target vSphere network. ('network-192.168.1.0')" }

 variable "vsphere_folder" {
   type        = string
-  description = "The name of the target vSphere cluster. (e.g. 'sfo-w01-fd-templates')" }
+  description = "The name of the target vSphere folder. ('_Templates')" }

 // Virtual Machine Settings